Gutter Installation, Repair & Cleaning Services in Oregon | Gutter Empire

 • Inspect for visible sagging, rust, or debris

-• Check for water stains near fascia and siding
+• Check for water stains near the fascia and siding

 • Walk around your home during light rain while looking for overflow or drips